Dynamical signatures of point-gap Weyl semimetal: Boundary-skin modes in wire geometry

 We now show that these ``corner modes" can be understood as chiral edge states under the spell of 1D skin effect.
-Let us start from a point-gap WSM with open boundaries at $y=1,L$ and periodic in the two other directions.
-This realizes the slab geometry for the 2D Hamiltonian $h_{2D}(k_y, k_{[10\bar{1}]})$ for fixed $k_l$.
-Its spectrum, shown in green in Fig. \ref{fig4}(d), features two chiral edge modes (at $y=1,L$ respectively) that cross the bulk gap and disperse with $k_{[10\bar{1}]}$.
-Note however the 1D effective Hamiltonian for the slab, $h_{1D}(k_{[10\bar{1}]})$, is non-Hermitian and topologically nontrivial.
-It has point gaps enclosed by the in-gap and continuum modes on the complex energy plane and the corresponding $w$ along $[10\bar{1}]$ is finite.
-Thus, upon opening up two additional boundaries normal to $[101]$, skin effect leads to further localization of the chiral edge modes to the left and right corners, the resulting ``corner modes" [in blue, Fig. \ref{fig4}(d)] indeed resides within the point gap of $h_{1D}(k_{[10\bar{1}]})$.
-We call them ``boundary-skin modes" because they derive from the chiral edge modes of non-Hermitian Chern insulators due to the 1D skin effect.
-Since the finite Chern number is in turn derived from the WPs and $W_3$, the emergence of boundary-skin modes predicted in Fig. \ref{fig4}(d) and (e) can serve as signatures of point-gap WSM.
+Let us start from a point-gap WSM with two open surfaces at $y=1,L$ and periodic in the two other directions $\hat{m}$ and $\hat{n}$.
+This realizes a 2D slab described by Hamiltonian $h_{2D}(k_{m}, k_{n})$.
+Its spectrum, shown in green in Fig. \ref{fig3}(a) for a given $k_m$, features two chiral edge modes at $y=1,L$ respectively that cross the bulk gap and disperse with $k_{n}$.
+Note that for given $k_{m}$, $h_{2D}$ can be regarded as a 1D effective Hamiltonian $h_{1D}(k_n)$. $h_{1D}$ has point gaps on the complex energy plane, and the corresponding 1D spectral winding number $w_{n}$ along the direction $\hat{n}$ is finite, giving rise to 1D skin effect.
+Thus, upon opening up two additional boundaries normal to $\hat{m}$, the skin effect leads to further localization of the surface modes to the left/right corner.
+These ``corner modes" [in blue, Fig. \ref{fig3}(a)] indeed reside within the point gap of $h_{1D}(k_n)$.
+We call them ``boundary-skin modes" because they derive from the chiral edge modes of NH Chern insulators due to the 1D skin effect.
+Since the finite Chern number is in turn derived from $W_3$, the emergence of boundary-skin modes observed in Fig. \ref{fig3}(a) and (b) can serve as signatures of point-gap WSM.
+We note the number of boundary-skin modes, bulk skin modes and chiral edges state scale with system size as $L$, $L^2$, and $L$, respectively.